SoHo Office Space for Rent

 Though many people immediately equate SoHo with shopping opportunities, retail isn’t the only thriving industry in the neighborhood.
 It’s also a tech hub.
-Its prime location in Manhattan, excellent access to transportation, and enviably talented workforce have attracted many technology companies to the neighborhood, including widely-known Internet news site and discussion forum Reddit.
+Its prime location in Manhattan, excellent access to transportation, and enviably talented workforce have attracted many technology companies to open a SoHo office in the neighborhood, including widely-known Internet news site and discussion forum Reddit.
 WeWork Labs, which creates shared workspaces for small companies and tech startups, also has a team in SoHo.
 WeWork’s efforts contribute to both the tech industry and the growth of the neighborhood’s startup community.

 SoHo isn’t all business.
-It also offers plenty of amenities for employees to enjoy.
+It also makes plenty of amenities available for employees to enjoy.
 For business lunch recommendations, be sure to check out our SoHo Lunch Guide.
 Need a local gym?
 Look up one of these Yelp-recommended options in SoHo: Equinox SoHo, Drive495, SLT SoHo, or ZenGirl Fitness.
 SoHo also offers several iconic food and shopping destinations.
 For example, visit the historic Fanelli Cafe that’s been around since 1847, peruse the shelves at Housing Works Bookstore Cafe, or look through some locally made products at Artists and Fleas SoHo.

 Soho Commercial Space For Lease | By the numbers